 1. Greetings & Communication

 Americans might greet with a handshake; however, there are other greetings out there of which you should be aware.
 For example, in Japan, people bow, and in Italy and some Slavic countries, people kiss cheeks … and then if you are a member of the Freemasons, well, that gets too complex for us to go into in this guide.
+Also, keep in mind that in Northern European countries like Denmark, greeting people with kisses is a bad idea.
+Instead, shaking hands with Danish women, men and even children is acceptable.

 In parts of Northern Europe, a quick, firm handshake is the norm, but in parts of Southern Europe, Central and South America, a handshake is longer and warmer.
 Beware that in Turkey, a firm handshake is considered rude and aggressive, and in certain African countries, a limp handshake is normal.
 In Islamic countries, men should generally never shake the hands of women.